MSWHendys/Eroded_World/README.md

 ## 🤝 Contributing

 This project is under active development.
-Pull requests, feedback, and technical suggestions are welcome.
+Feedback, bug reports, and technical suggestions are welcome.

 ---